fredrikburmester/streamyfin/README.md

 - 📥 Download media (Experimental): Save your media locally and watch it offline.
 - 📡 Chromecast media (Experimental): Cast your media to any Chromecast-enabled device.

+## 🧪 Experimental Features

+Streamyfin includes some exciting experimental features like media downloading and Chromecast support.
+These are still in development, and we appreciate your patience and feedback as we work to improve them.

 ## 🛠️ TestFlight

 As of right now only iOS users can test Streamyfin in beta via TestFlight.
 To join the beta program, click the link below.